PetrichorXjh/Trustworthy_AI/README.md

 python main.py

---lr: learning rate\n
+--lr: learning rate

---optim: the optimizer for model training\n
+--optim: the optimizer for model training

---ep:  the epoch for model training\n
+--ep:  the epoch for model training

---seed: the random seed\n
+--seed: the random seed

 ## Evaluation